michaelhe999/cse15l-lab-reports/Lab_Report_1.md

 [user@sahara ~]$ ls
 lecture1
 ```
-The starting working directory for this code block is `user@sahara`.
-It does not change.
+The starting working directory for this code block is `/home`; It does not change.
 The output of the command `ls` is `lecture1` because `ls` lists the files in the working directory.

 This code produces no errors.